priyadharshinitc/Error-Makes-Clever/Greenden/README.md

 * **Flexbox & Grid Layout:** Utilizes flexbox and grid for a well-organized and modern design.
 * **Three Pages:** Includes three main pages: Home, Products, and Contact.
 * **Product Hover Effect:** Plant images on the home, products page have a subtle hover effect that includes a slight upward movement and a shadow.
+* **Functional Search:** Real-time filtering of products based on search input.

 ## Tech Stack

 * **HTML:** Provides the structure and content for the website.
 * **Tailwind CSS:** Used for styling the visual elements and creating the layout.
+* **JavaScript:** For dynamic features like the side navbar for mobile devices and search functionality.
 * **Flexbox:** Offers a flexible box model for creating dynamic and responsive layouts.
 * **Grid:** Provides a more structured layout system for precise control over the page structure.